dsc-courses/dsc80-2022-sp/project5.md

 ## Grading and Submission

 Unlike in Project 3, we will **not** be providing you with the exact rubric that we will evaluate your report on.
 This is because an exact rubric would specify exactly what you need to do to build a model, but figuring out what to do is a large part of the project.
+(However, you can see how much each step is worth in the headings above.)

 With that said, **you will be graded on addressing all of the above requirements in your summary.** You should have your code included at bottom in a clearly done, commented fashion.
 Upon reading the summary, it should be easy for the grader to glance down at the code to see the supporting work.